VR's missing link? A killer app that convinces us to buy in

 Those hundreds of millions of dollars dropping out of VR investment aren't disappearing.
 They're shifting to companies working on augmented reality (AR) or mixed reality (MR), where computer information is laid on top of the real world.
 Think Pokemon Go, which dropped cartoon monsters around your neighborhood that you saw through your phone.

-The killer app for Moore was a feature called remote chat, where an expert can connect with employees anywhere in the world over video.
+The killer app for Moore was a feature called remote chat, through which an expert can connect with employees anywhere in the world over video.
 While talking, the expert can draw circles, arrows and diagrams around a pipe, engine or whatever else the employee is looking at.

 "When we first saw it, we thought it was innovative and a game changer," he said.

-The thing is you and me aren't the target audience, at least not yet.
-Hololens costs as much as $5,000 apiece, and it's intended for companies, though Microsoft has shown people using it to play things like the world building game Minecraft as well.
+The thing is, you and I aren't the target audience, at least not yet.
+HoloLens costs as much as $5,000 apiece, and it's intended for companies, though Microsoft has shown people using it to play things like the world-building game Minecraft as well.
 The $2,295 Magic Leap One is only meant for app creators and creatives for the next year or more, company co-founder Rony Abovitz said in August, as part of its strategy to get more apps in the market before he releases a lower-priced consumer version.

 Even so, money is already flowing into the technology.
 Investment in companies working on MR is expected to jump by nearly 50 percent this year to $427.1 million, according to SuperData.
 Next year, it'll jump again to $644.6 million.